-“Kate Can’t Swim” a feature film at this year’s Slamdance Film Festival, is co-written by Josh Helman and Jennifer Allcott.
+“Kate Can’t Swim” premiered at the 2017 Slamdance Film Festival and will be available on VOD on January 23, 2018.
+The film is co-written by Josh Helman and Jennifer Allcott.
 Helman also directs and stars alongside Allcott, Celeste Arias, and Grayson DeJesus.
-This first-time director and writing pair gives us a striking, complex and provocative film that brings relationships and sexuality issues into clear and sometimes harsh view.
+This first-time director and writing pair gives us a striking, complex and provocative film that typifies relationships and sexuality issues with unapologetic clarity.

 “Kate Can’t Swim” is a visually striking film that cinematically captures the atmosphere even when the story and the environment are in complete opposition.
 Cinematographer Tommy Agriodimas brings you into the cabin, making you the 5th guest.
-You witness the unraveling, the questioning, and the evisceration of emotions.
-Helman and Allcott’s script is succinct with tight dialogue and pacing that runs parallel to the emotion of the scene.
-And the dialogue is simply daring and bold, yet still maintaining a sense of reality.
+Helman and Allcott’s script is powerful and succinct with tight dialogue and pacing that runs parallel to the emotion of the scene.

-This is a phenomenal ensemble cast.
-There is a natural chemistry between not only the two couples, but between Arias and Allcott.
+The cast is stellar with a natural chemistry between not only the two couples, but between Arias and Allcott.
 Their gestures and unforced laughter creates a feeling of truly having grown up together.
 Arias has a standout performance, skillfully portraying a very complicated character.
-While we may not always agree with her decisions, we understand them as we observe them and feel her pain and internal conflict.
+While we may not always agree with her decisions, we understand them and feel her pain and internal conflict.
 Her character development, a testament not only to the writing and directing, but to Arias’ skills, unfolds beautifully.
-Helman finds a way to express such subtle nuances in his performance, creating a very intimidating person in one moment, and in the next a very insightful and caring one.
-It is this subtly in each actor that brings a level of genuiness to the entire story.
-This cohesive group could easily be any one of us in our 20’s or 30’s.
+Helman also finds a way to express such subtle nuances in his performance transforming himself with absolute ease from an intimidatingly intelligent man to a thoughtful, caring, and insightful one the next moment.
+That unpredictability captures your attention and creates an undeniable tension, pulling you deeper into the muddied waters of relationships and truth.

 “Kate Can’t Swim” is a standout film this year.
 With skillful direction, creatively honed writing, beautiful cinematography, and an amazing cast, the film is one not to be missed.